5 Best Indoor Bikes For Zwift Cycling With Auto-Resistance

 Getting a spin bike that syncs with Zwift, including controlling the resistance, takes the idea of immersive indoor cycling to another level.
 However, only a few indoor bikes have the capability and technology to hand over control of the resistance to the Zwift.

-Your spin bike should have an electronically adjustable magnetic resistance to allow an application like Zwift controls the intensity level.
+Your spin bike should have an electronically adjustable magnetic resistance to allow an application like Zwift control the intensity level.
 Spin Bike with manually adjustable magnetic resistance can’t allow the Zwift or any other application/software to control the resistance.

 So, you would have to change your resistance by manually turning the knob.
 It’s not the worst thing but some people prefer to let Zwift control the resistance so they can focus on the workout.